Attendance

 - To ensure that your child attends school on as many days as possible, hopefully every day.
 For guidance on common illnesses in children, please click here.

-- To inform the school of your child's absence each day using the Studybugs app.
+- To inform the school of your child's absence before the school day has started by using the Studybugs app.

 - To complete a request for absence in exceptional circumstances form when you want to take your child out of school during term time, giving at least two weeks’ notice.